electric-sql/phoenix_sync/README.md

 You can sync _into_ any client in any language that [speaks HTTP and JSON](https://electric-sql.com/docs/api/http).

-For example, using the Electric [Typescript client](https://electric-sql.com/docs/api/clients/typescript):
+For example, using the Electric [TypeScript client](https://electric-sql.com/docs/api/clients/typescript):

 ```typescript
 import { Shape, ShapeStream } from "@electric-sql/client";